 French Bulldog Vomiting Final thoughts

-It is always advised to take your Frenchie to the vet if you see your French bulldog throwing up.
-Your vet will be able to diagnose what the exact cause is behind your Frenchie throwing up and will be able to prescribe the correct medication and diet to help solve this issue.
+You should always take your Frenchie to the vet if you see your French bulldog throwing up.
+Your vet will be able to diagnose the exact cause behind your Frenchie throwing up and will be able to prescribe the correct medication and diet to help solve this issue.